Ununtuplicate/100commit/README.md

 End of day 17 commit

 Start of day 18 commit
+I forgot about end of day 18 commit again...

+Start of day 19 commit

 This template should help get you started developing with Vue 3 in Vite.